VeloxQ: A Fast and Efficient QUBO Solver: Introduction

 There are notable emerging QUBO solution technologies that we do not include in this comparison.
-Memcomputing is one of the promising approaches to the QUBO optimization problem \cite{Sheldon_2019}, however we were not able to get access to any solver utilizing this approach.
-A lot of efforts are devoted to investigations of Coherent Ising Machines \cite{Yamamoto_2020}, in the context of hardware \cite{Si2024}, and theoretical understanding of the relation between binary solution and its continuous relaxation \cite{Wang2023}.
-We decided not to include Coherent Ising Machines into our study as they behaviour is similar to the Simulated Bifurcation algorithm.
-We also implemented annealer based on the Hamiltonian Monte Carlo \cite{Wang2025-zk} but the initial results of this approach were not satisfying and we did not proceed with an extensive benchmark.
-Approaches based on classical thermodynamics, like quadratic programming enhanced by thermodynamic linear algebra subroutines \cite{bartosik2024, Aifer2024}, were not taken into account as they require specialized hardware that is currently unavailable, and they do not allow to solve binary problems natively.
+Memcomputing is a promising approach to QUBO optimization~\cite{Sheldon_2019}; however, we were not able to access a solver based on this methodology.
+Considerable effort has also been devoted to coherent Ising machines, both from the hardware perspective~\cite{Si2024} and in the theoretical study of the relation between binary solutions and their continuous relaxations~\cite{Yamamoto_2020,Wang2023}.
+We decided not to include coherent Ising machines because their behavior is similar to that of the simulated bifurcation algorithm.
+We also implemented an annealer based on Hamiltonian Monte Carlo~\cite{Wang2025-zk}, but the initial results were not satisfactory and we therefore did not pursue an extensive benchmark.
+Finally, approaches based on classical thermodynamics, such as quadratic programming enhanced by thermodynamic linear algebra subroutines~\cite{bartosik2024, Aifer2024}, were not considered because they require specialized hardware that is currently unavailable and do not solve binary problems natively.

-In cases, when the instance size allowed it, the reference solution was generated by CPLEX~\cite{CPLEX}.
-Those cases provide an indirect benchmark of VeloxQ against the well-established classical QUBO solution methods, and they clearly show that the performance of VeloxQ in terms of solution quality and runtime is favorable as compared to standard tools adopted in the industry.
-Here again the most prominent feature of VeloxQ distinguishing it from well-established conventional solvers is its performance on large-scale instances: Runtime of VeloxQ was less than two minutes, and we were not able to establish the required runtime for CPLEX (our estimate is that it is on the order of weeks rather than days).